Our app is the ultimate travel buddy; book tickets, check live train times, and more.

 Leeds was named one of the UK’s best cities for dining out according to the ‘Which?
 Good Food Guide’, so there’s plenty of food and drink options to choose from.
 For a fantastic fine dining experience, HOME serves ever evolving tasting menu experiences in a beautiful location overlooking the river.
 Or for something cool and casual, Friends of Ham is a unique bar selling top quality charcuterie and cheese, all washed down with craft beer and great wine.

-Leeds shopping is near legendary.
-It has 5 miles of shopping streets, one of the UK’s largest pedestrianised zones and ‘The Rough Guide to Britain’ named shopping in Leeds as one of the top 30 things to do in the UK.
-Why not start your trip at the beautifully ornate Victoria Quarter, an intricate Fabergé egg of an arcade that boasts some of the fanciest brands around.
+With 5 miles of shopping streets, Leeds shopping is near legendary.
+Why not start your trip at the beautifully ornate Victoria Quarter, boasting some of the fanciest brands around.
 It’s worth coming here for Harvey Nichols alone.
 Food steals the show at Kirkgate Market, one of the largest indoor markets in Europe.
-Granary Wharf is all exposed brick and canal-side charm.
-Hip young things flock here for great independent shopping – look out for craft stalls and street entertainers on the weekend.
+Trinity Leeds is home to 120 shops, restaurants, bars and and even a cinema.